ttappr/nicktracker/README.md

 This addon builds a database of metadata for each visitor to a channel.
 With this information, it can identify users despite them changing nicknames or accounts (in many cases).
-This addon works best on IRC networks that don't mask out the users' IP information in their host information (e.g. *freenode*).
+This addon works best on IRC networks that, by default, include the users' IP's in their host info (e.g. *freenode*).

 It takes a short span of time to build enough of a database for it to start giving meaningful information.
 To start building this database for your